atlas-bear/osint-ai-guide/README.md

 ### Market Reality

 The OSINT market is growing from $14.85 billion (2024) to $49.39 billion (2029)², driven by AI integration.
 Government agencies and enterprises are increasingly purchasing commercially available data, making operational security more critical than ever.

-**Bottom Line**: AI transforms OSINT capabilities, but success requires balancing cutting-edge technology with robust operational security, ethical considerations, and legal compliance.
-The future belongs to those who can intelligently integrate human expertise with AI capabilities while maintaining control of their data and operations.

 ---